Asian golden cat: Behaviour and ecology

 Asian golden cats are territorial and solitary.
 Previous observations suggested that they are primarily nocturnal, but a field study on two radio-collared specimens revealed arrhythmic activity patterns dominated by crepuscular and diurnal activity peaks, with much less activity late at night.
+However, based on a 2026 camera-trapping study, the species has a flexible daily schedule, with crepuscular and nocturnal peaks.
+It also detected that their average independent detection timestamp is recorded at 23:23 h.

 In the study, the male's territory was 47.7 km2 in size and increased by more than 15% during the rainy season.
 The female's territory was 32.6 km2 in size.
 Both cats traveled between only 55 m to more than 9 km in a day, and were more active in July than in March.
 Asian golden cats recorded in northeast India were active during the day with activity peaks around noon.

 Asian golden cats can climb trees when necessary.
 They hunt birds, hares, rodents, reptiles, and small ungulates such as muntjacs and young sambar deer.
 They are capable of bringing down prey much larger than themselves, such as domestic water buffalo calves.
 In the mountains of Sikkim, Asian golden cats reportedly prey on ghoral.

 Captive Asian golden cats kill small prey with the nape bite typical of cats.
 They also pluck birds larger than pigeons before beginning to feed.
 Their vocalizations include hissing, spitting, meowing, purring, growling, and gurgling.
-Other methods of communication observed in captive Asian golden cats include scent marking, urine spraying, raking trees and logs with claws, and rubbing of the head against various objects - much like a domestic cat.
+Other methods of communication observed in captive Asian golden cats include scent marking, urine spraying, raking trees and logs with claws, and rubbing of the head against various objects – much like a domestic cat.